Jump to:Page Content

-While preparing their statement of purpose, applicants will need to specify their academic track – either economics or political science– that they will focus on while in the program.
-There is no need for them to have a Harvard Kennedy School faculty advisor before submitting their application; students will be assigned to an advisor once they are admitted to the program.
+While preparing their statement of purpose, applicants will need to specify their academic track – either economics or political science – that they will focus on while in the program.
+There is no need for them to have an HKS faculty advisor before submitting their application; students will be assigned to an advisor once they are admitted to the program.

 In order for students to be adequately prepared for the rigor of the PhD in Political Economy and Government program, they are required to have completed and excelled in the following before enrolling: